opf/openproject/docs/system-admin-guide/integrations/one-drive/drive-guide/README.md

 ### Break inheritance chain

 The first step to take is to interrupt the inheritance chain of SharePoint for this drive.
-Doing this, your OpenProject instance will be able to manage the permissions on the drive for the project folders, as SharePoint consistently will override those permissions.
+By doing this, your OpenProject instance will be able to manage the permissions on the drive for the project folders, otherwise SharePoint will consistently override those permissions.

-To achieve that, one must enter the *Library Settings* of the target drive.
-Those usually can get accessed by selecting the Settings gear icon to the top right, selecting *Library Settings* and finally selecting *More Library Settings*.
+To achieve that, you need to enter the *Library Settings* of the target drive.
+Those usually can get accessed by selecting the *Settings gear icon* to the top right, selecting *Library Settings* and finally selecting *More Library Settings*.
 In the category of *Permissions and Management*, there should be the option to select *Permissions for this document library*.
-Within the new page, in the top menu, one must select the option to *Stop Inheriting Permissions*.
+Within the new page, in the top menu, you need to select the option *Stop Inheriting Permissions*.

 ### Remove previously set permissions

-Once the inheritance chain is interrupted, there is a last step to do, to prepare the drive for remote management of permissions.
+Once the inheritance chain is interrupted, the last remaining step is to prepare the drive for remote permissions management.

-In the last view of the drive configuration, the one visited after clicking on *Permissions for this document library* in the *Library Settings*, one should be able to see a list of all currently set permissions.
-In a standard drive, where no custom permissions were set, this is usually restricted to the *Members*, *Visitors* and *Owners*, SharePoint groups that are linked to the parent site.
-Now, one must remove all permissions except the one group of *Owners*.
-Keeping those is important to still being able to reconfigure the drive at a later point in time.
+In the last screen of the drive configuration (the one after clicking on *Permissions for this document library* in the *Library Settings*), you should be able to see a list of all currently set permissions.
+In a standard drive, where no custom permissions were set, this is usually restricted to the *Members*, *Visitors* and *Owners* (SharePoint groups that are linked to the parent site).
+Now, you need to remove all permissions except the ones for the group *Owners*.
+Keeping these is important for still being able to reconfigure the drive at a later point in time.

-Once this is done, there should be no permission left assigned to the document library, except the *Owners* group.
+Once this is done, there should be no permissions left assigned to the document library, except the *Owners* group.

 ## How to obtain a drive ID